2.2.4 Pushouts

 2. There exists $c\in C$ such that $x=\webleft (1,g\webleft (c\webright )\webright )$ and $y=\webleft (0,f\webleft (c\webright )\webright )$.

-• There exist $x_{1},\ldots ,x_{n}\in A\mathchoice {\mathbin {\textstyle \coprod }}{\mathbin {\textstyle \coprod }}{\mathbin {\scriptstyle \textstyle \coprod }}{\mathbin {\scriptscriptstyle \textstyle \coprod }}B$ satisfying the following conditions:
+In other words, there exist $x_{1},\ldots ,x_{n}\in A\mathchoice {\mathbin {\textstyle \coprod }}{\mathbin {\textstyle \coprod }}{\mathbin {\scriptstyle \textstyle \coprod }}{\mathbin {\scriptscriptstyle \textstyle \coprod }}B$ satisfying the following conditions:

 1. There exists $c_{0}\in C$ satisfying one of the following conditions: